A novel search for high-frequency gravitational waves with low-mass axion haloscopes

 We can extend this analogy in order to estimate the expected GW sensitivity of axion haloscopes.
 For both the axion and GW, the magnitude of the induced fields is controlled by a dimensionless combination, either the strain $h \sim |h_{\mu \nu}|$ or $\ga a$.
 The axion dark-matter program aims to probe the QCD axion, for which $m_a f_a \sim m_\pi f_\pi$, where $f_a$ is the axion decay constant, with $\ga = \alpha/2\pi f_a$.
 Matching the strain sensitivity to the average $\ga a~\sim \ga \sqrt{\rhoDM}/m_a $ for the QCD axion, we find $h \sim \alpha \sqrt{\rhoDM}/2\pi \, m_\pi f_\pi\sim 10^{-22}$.
-This estimate sets the scale for the GWs that can be potentially detected (see Fig.~\ref{fig:projectedlimits})~\footnote{In this argument we introduced the electromagnetic fine structure constant $\alpha$, the local dark-matter density $\rhoDM$, as well as the pion mass and decay constant, $m_{\pi}$ and $f_{\pi}$.}.
+This estimate sets the scale for the GWs that can be potentially detected (see Fig.~\ref{fig:projectedlimits}).
+In this argument we introduced the electromagnetic fine structure constant $\alpha$, the local dark-matter density $\rhoDM$, as well as the pion mass and decay constant, $m_{\pi}$ and $f_{\pi}$.
 Cosmological GW sources, which are typically isotropic and incoherent, are bounded by constraints on the total amount of radiation in the Universe to satisfy $h \lesssim 10^{-29} \; (100~\text{MHz}/f) \; \Delta N_\text{eff}^{1/2}$, well below our estimated reach.
-More promising search targets are rare exotic astrophysical GW sources, such as primordial black hole mergers.
-See the SM for further details.
+More promising search targets are rare exotic astrophysical GW sources.
+As a concrete example, if primordial black holes (PBH) with $m_\PBH \ll M_{\odot}$ contribute to the dark-matter density, then some fraction of these will exist in binaries and emit high frequency GWs through their inspiral and eventual merger phase.
+In order to estimate the size of this signal, we take the most up-to-date estimates of the fraction of PBHs in binaries and their expected merger rate (see Sec.
+4.6 of Ref.~\cite{Franciolini:2021nvv} for a recent review, although we emphasize that uncertainties remain such as the impact of accretion on the merger rate).
+Combining the merger rate with the assumption that PBHs saturate the relevant microlensing constraints~\cite{Carr:2021bzv}, and accounting for the local overdensity of binaries given by the Milky Way halo, we arrive at the estimated sensitivity shown in Fig.~\ref{fig:projectedlimits} required in order to see one event per year at that frequency (marginalizing over $m_\PBH$).
+See the SM for further details of this calculation and a discussion of other putative signals.
 We thus primarily focus on localized, approximately coherent GW signals in the following.

 In the transverse-traceless (TT) gauge, the non-vanishing components of a plane GW read

 where $\phi_h$ and $\theta_h$ are, respectively, the azimuthal and inclination angles of the GW, and throughout we employ the shorthand $s_\alpha=\sin \alpha$ and $c_\alpha = \cos \alpha$. $h^+$ and $h^{\times}$ are the strain amplitude associated with the plus and cross polarizations.
 The choice of $\bV$ is a convention, any unit vector perpendicular to $\bk$ can be adopted.
 We note that different choices will mix the definitions of $h^+$ and $h^{\times}$.